EXCLUSIVE-Pakistan's fiscal deficit to surge, tax revenue to miss target this year - finance chief

 By Asif Shahzad

-ISLAMABAD, May 8 (Reuters) - Pakistan's finance adviser Abdul Hafeez Shaikh said on Friday that the country's fiscal deficit was set to hit 9% of GDP in the ongoing fiscal year.
+ISLAMABAD, May 8 (Reuters) - Pakistan's fiscal deficit will surge to 9% in the ongoing fiscal year, the country's de facto finance minister said on Friday, as its economy reels from the fallout of the coronavirus crisis.

+Pakistan, which has reported 26,435 confirmed cases of COVID-19 and 599 deaths, has announced it will start lifting a countrywide lockdown from Saturday in a bid to restart economic activity.

+Fear of an economic meltdown is said to be the main reason behind ending the shutdown at a time when the country's curve, or rate of infections, is edging up sharply.

 In an interview with Reuters at his office in Islamabad, Shaikh said the coronavirus-hit South Asian economy will also miss a tax revenue target that had recently been downwardly-revised and agreed to with the IMF, which gave the country a three-year, $6 billion bailout last year.

-The IMF also gave Pakistan a $1.386 billion rapid financing package last month to mitigate the economic fallout of the virus.
+The International Monetary Fund also gave Pakistan a $1.386 billion rapid financing package last month to tackle balance-of-payment problems amid economic fallout from the virus.

-The country's economy is now projected to contract 1% to 1.5% in the ongoing fiscal year, said Shaikh, who is effectively Pakistan's finance minister.
+The country's economy is now projected to contract 1% to 1.5% in the ongoing fiscal year, Shaikh added, officially corroborating earlier IMF estimates of the extent of the effect of the pandemic on Pakistan's economy.

+Pakistan was targeting growth of 2.4% in fiscal year 2019-20 as it struggled to restructure its economy, which was suffering from yawning current account and fiscal deficits and depleting foreign reserves.

 "Revenue has taken a hit.
 Exports have taken a hit.
 Remittances have taken a hit, and, above all, our people are suffering," Shaikh said.